 You have experience of being a volunteer in Africa.
 Please tell us about it.

 At CNRU, I worked in the departments of communication, education, culture and social sciences, and technology.
-Also, I cooperated with “Edified Generation Rwanda,” a local NGO that aims at improving the lives of Rwanda’s youth.
-We launched the project “Together We Can,” which uses murals to spread educational messages among primary school and high school students.
-It received a funding of about €5,500 from the Embassy of Germany in Kigali.
+Also, my colleagues and I cooperated with a local NGO and helped launch a project which uses murals to spread positive messages among primary school and high school students.
+The project was implemented by the students themselves.
+It received a funding of about €5,500 from the German Embassy in Kigali.

 You love reading and writing.
 What else do you enjoy doing in your free time?

 We live in a world in which people are almost always accessible.
-This certainly has its advantages, but it also, in a way, results in a constant feeling of being stressed.
-Both reading and writing, for me, are ways to relax.
-Moreover, I like spending time in nature.
+This has its advantages but also contributes to feelings of stress.
+Both reading and writing help me relax.
+I also like spending time in nature.

 Besides reading and writing, I am crazy about football.
-As a child, I was rather shy; football helped me to express myself in ways I never could off the pitch.
+I was a shy kid; football helped me express myself in ways I never could off the pitch.
 I used to play for the youth teams of Fortuna Bonn during my childhood.
 When I moved to Mannheim, I joined VfR Mannheim.
 In Dublin, I played for the university team.
 Now, in Paris, I even get credits for playing football at university.

 It goes without saying that I also have a favourite team: Arminia Bielefeld, a club that has always had its ups and downs, and makes you feel all kinds of emotions.
-Whenever I happen to be in Germany, I try to see their games at the weekend.
-Even when I am abroad, you can be sure that I will still follow their matches wherever I am.
+Whenever I am in Germany, I try to see their games in the stadium.
+Even abroad, I will still follow their matches wherever I am.